w3c/wcag-act-rules/content/rules/0va7u6/proposed.md

 #### Failed Example 4

-<a class="example-link" title="Failed Example 4" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/0va7u6/e1d4ed7556dabfcfde47aaf4cd0861e0fdf585d9.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 4" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/0va7u6/e1d4ed7556dabfcfde47aaf4cd0861e0fdf585d9.html">Open in a new tab</a>

 This image resource referenced by the `img` element contains text that provides redundant information, but it still is information, therefore it is not [purely decorative][].